robseb/meta-intelfpga/README.md

 For that reason, I designed a version that is compatible with *Intel's* development tools.
 This includes the board specific *u-boot-* and device tree-generation and the support for only the *.tar.gz*-file type for the *rootfs*.

-I used this layer to build [*rsYocto*](https://github.com/robseb/rsyocto), an open source embedded Linux Distribution for Intel SoC-FPGAs, by me own.
+I used this layer to build [*rsyocto*](https://github.com/robseb/rsyocto), an open source embedded Linux Distribution for Intel SoC-FPGAs, by me own.
-The flexibility of my own [**rsYocto build system**](https://github.com/robseb/rsyocto#build-system-for-generation-of-custom-rsyocto-flavors) allows you to use it for your own projects with your custom embedded Linux.
+The flexibility of my own [**rsyocto build system**](https://github.com/robseb/rsyocto#build-system-for-generation-of-custom-rsyocto-flavors) allows you to use it for your own projects with your custom embedded Linux.

 For instance with a single Linux shell command (`FPGA-writeConfig`) of the *rstools* it is possible to change FPGA configuration of a Intel *Cyclone V SoC-FPGA*: <br>
 ![Alt text](doc/FPGAConfigurationAction.gif?raw=true "Write FPGA Configuration")

-**More *rstools* examples are available [here inside my *rsYocto* guide](https://github.com/robseb/rsyocto/blob/rsYocto-1.04/doc/guides/2_FPGA_HARDIP.md#interacting-with-fpga-ip).**
+**More *rstools* examples are available [here inside my *rsyocto* guide](https://github.com/robseb/rsyocto/blob/rsyocto-1.042/doc/guides/2_FPGA_HARDIP.md#interacting-with-fpga-ip).**

 **Note:** Right now are the *rstools* only for the Intel *Cyclone V*- and Intel *Arria 10 SX*- SoC-FPGA available.